js1019/NormalModes/demos/README.md

 It provides two test examples.
 One is a constant solid elastic ball in models/input/CONST3k/.
 Another one is a small PREM in models/input/PREM3k/.
 You can directly use the current global_conf to run your first test!
+You can run JOB = 1 or 2 and pOrder = 1 or 2 with various lowfreq and upfreq.

 In general, you will need to set up a few things:
 ~~~